IRA? 401(k)? We break down the ABCs of planning for retirement.

-Do you earn a paycheck?
-Do you participate in your company’s 401(k) plan?
-Do you have an IRA?
-Are you saving for retirement yet?
-Think you’re too young to worry about this stuff now?
+Think you’re too young to worry about saving for retirement?
 Think again.
 Then grab a pencil, because we’re about to drop some knowledge.

 Let’s start with the basics …